Breastfeeding and Breast Milk

 It can be helpful to discuss information found online with health care providers.
 We encourage mothers and families to bring copies of information to their appointments, to discuss, and get answers to questions.

 Breastfeeding is a learned skill, one that mothers and babies can master with time, patience, and practice.
 A little support goes a long way!
 Women can benefit from support from their families, spouses, and peers.
 If additional support is needed, there are also professional and community-based supports available.

 - Sustaining breastfeeding together: She can do it, you can help

 - How Fathers Help Breastfeeding Happen

 - 24 hour Crib Side Assistance: A Manual for New Dads

 - Support for single parents in the first year

-- Northern Health Primary Care Nursing (previously known as public health nursing)
+- Northern Health Primary Care Nursing (previously known as public health nurses)